natastro/learning-Python/python notes.md

 %f - Floating point numbers

-%.<number of digits>f - Floating point numbers with a fixed amount of digits to the right of the dot.
+%. 'number of digits' f - Floating point numbers with a fixed amount of digits to the right of the dot.

 %x/%X - Integers in hex representation (lowercase/uppercase)